How to watch Riverdale season 5 summer premiere online and without cable

+The gang is back this evening (Aug.
+11), as it's time to tune in for the Riverdale season 5 summer premiere online, even without cable.
+Archie and crew have been on a break since March.
+But the rest of season 5 is arriving in true Riverdale style.

-Riverdale season 5 episode 11 airs Wednesday, August 11 at 8 p.m.
+Riverdale season 5 episode 11 will broadcast tonight (Wednesday, August 11) at 8 p.m.
 ET.
-It's on The CW.

-The gang is all back when you watch Riverdale season 5 summer premiere online, even without cable.
-Archie and crew have been on a bit of a break since March.
-But now, they are closing out the rest of season 5 in true Riverdale style.

 This season tracked Archie (KJ Apa), Betty (Lili Reinhart), Veronica (Camila Mendes), Jughead (Cole Sprouse), Toni (Vanessa Morgan), Cheryl (Madelaine Petsch) and friends after a seven-year time jump.
 Now adults, they've returned to town — with some of them teaching at the high school where they used to get into all sorts of trouble.